donovanxie/ZYBO-Z7-20-Sonar-Distance-Warning-System/README.md

 # ZYBO Z7-20 Sonar Distance Warning System
 This project demonstrates a Sonar Distance Warning System implemented on the ZYBO Z7-20 FPGA development board.
 The system uses a Pmod MAXSONAR to measure distance, a Pmod OLED RGB display to display color-based distance warnings, and a Pmod SSD (Seven-Segment Display) to display distance values (up to 99).
+I have another similar project [here](https://github.com/donovanxie/Sonar-Distance-Warning-System-With-GPIO-Controlled-PmodSSD) did not use SystemVerilog module to drive Pmod SSD, used AXI GPIO block instead.
 ## Features
 - **Distance Measurement**:
   - Uses Pmod MAXSONAR to measure distance values in real-time in inches.